How Learning Video Production Skills Can Find a Better Solution for Student Creativity and Communication

 - Watching themselves on playback allows students to evaluate and improve their transmission techniques.

-3. Fosters Collaboration
+3. Fosters Combined endeavor

 4. Builds Technical Skills

 Beyond creativity and communication, video production imparts technical skills, such as how to operate a camera, cut and splice footage, lighting, sound design, special effects, color correction, and more.
 Though these technical skills are most immediately relevant to careers in film, television, and media, they are also valuable to careers in other fields.
 For example, marketers and SMM specialists need to know how to create video content as well.
-Businesses are using video for training and Marketing purposes, and many educators are using video for materials to be consumed online.
+Businesses are using video for training and marketing purposes, and many educators are using video for materials to be consumed online.
 The skills that video production imparts have the potential to open up various different job opportunities.

-5. Promotes Critical Thinking and Storytelling
+5. Promotes Important Thinking and Video marketing

 - Start with a strong idea: Your story should have a clear purpose or message.